Business Books | Memoirs

 Tom’s expertise has been invaluable in shaping my novellas and short stories.
 I have been extremely impressed by the interest he has shown in my work.
 His enthusiasm and attention to detail are fantastic. —E. G. Hallowell, Director General of the Sierra Leone Broadcasting Corporation and author of No Place Called Freetown (developmental edit)

 Step Three: Now I get to do what I do best.
 I write.
-Depending on the length and type of book, I’ll deliver a first draft in three to twelve weeks.
+Depending on the length and type of book, I’ll deliver your first draft in three to twelve weeks.
 Yes, I’ll show off.
 I’ll give you some beautiful prose.
 I’ll light up your world.
 However, even Stephen King’s first drafts are imperfect.

 I had the pleasure of working with Tom Wallace as my editor.
 We worked on [my manuscript] for several months.
 I was impressed with his expertise and how detail-oriented he is.
 Tom is not only a skilled writer/editor; he also easily took the perspective of a conscious and knowledgeable reader to provide very valuable comments and feedback.
 He went even further, providing constant encouragement and his honest opinion about all aspects of my writing: exactly what I was looking for.
 Tom was always very generous with his time and promptly answered all my questions. —Silvia Casabianca, PhD, author of Heartminded: Conscious Evolution from Fear to Solidarity (developmental edit)